algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ##### Game window

 The game will take place in a maze similar to the example displayed below.
-Of course, the maze shape, size, or layout might be changed to this one.
-It will be displayed in the command line window of DOSBox emulator.
+Of course, the maze's shape, size, or layout might be changed compared to this one.
+It will be displayed in the command line window of the DOSBox emulator.
 This window will be displayed in full screen.

 ![pac-maze](../pictures/Pac-Maze.png)